-“They definitely didn’t want to do it the way I wanted to do it, the only way I was interested in doing it,” the comedian said.
+“They definitely didn’t want to do it the way I wanted to do it, the only way I was interested in doing it,” Schumer said.

-“The idea that that’s just what every woman must want, right there, I should have gone, ‘You’ve got the wrong gal,’” Schumer said.
+“The idea that that’s just what every woman must want, right there, I should have gone, ‘You’ve got the wrong gal,’” she said.

 Warner Bros. would later take on the rights to “Barbie” in 2018, while Robbie, who also serves as a producer on the film, was confirmed for the title role the next year.